iicc1/SDON-emulator/README.md

 To view the nodes over a map, open the menu located at the bottom right corner and activate the options "Select background geo map" and "Toogle background geo map".

-Unfortunately, it seems that ONOS does not really removes the links and nodes, so if you continue deploying more topologies, everything will be scrambled.
+Unfortunately, it seems that ONOS does not really removes the links and nodes, so if you continue deploying more topologies, everything will be scrambled and it will be a mess.
-To solve this, the ONOS container must be removed and relaunched, so all the data gets cleared.
+To solve this, use a new ONOS container for every topology deployment.